davidcedresx/snacky.dev/_posts/side-projects.md

 ### Deploying it up

-I just followed the instructions, after reading the NextJS official docs and saw it could be deployed easily into Vercel I just went with that.
+I just followed the instructions, after reading the NextJS official docs and saw it could be deployed easily into Vercel, I just went with that.

 ### Adding a CMS